-It’s not uncommon for men to struggle with excess breast tissue, a condition known as gynecomastia — or, more commonly, “man boobs.”
-Keep reading to learn about getting rid of man boobs.
+It’s not uncommon for men to struggle with excess breast fat, a condition known as gynecomastia — or, more commonly, “man boobs.”
+Keep reading to learn about removing man boobs.

 Gynecomastia can make men feel extremely self-conscious.
 Many feel embarrassed taking their shirts off, dodge going to the beach, and generally avoid wearing anything other than thick sweaters and sweatshirts because thinner shirts can accentuate the condition.

 Fortunately, there are several cosmetic procedures for men that can help.
 Below, we’ll outline how you can tackle this condition with male breast reduction surgery.
 First, however, let’s talk a bit more about gynecomastia.

 Many men who go through puberty develop a nominal amount of breast gland tissue.
 This is very common.
 What’s different in some men is that it doesn’t always go away, and this can cause the persistence of excess tissue that makes the breasts appear larger.